aesthetic-suite/website/docs/design-tokens/web/sass.md

 title: Sass
 ---

-The following format is provided when compiling design tokens to [Sass](https://sass-lang.com) using `web-sass`.
+The following web format is provided when compiling design tokens to [Sass](https://sass-lang.com) using `web-sass`.

 ## File structure